 It needs to be emphasized here that screens are nothing short of magical.
 And I request some attention to the potential of intentional simplicity.

 Now, follow this short page: elements.canberead.com/1.43.
-And use j/k or down/up on keyboard or use the gray buttons at the bottom of the page.
+And use j/k or down/up on keyboard.
 Higlights will move along the prose in resonance with the figure.
 Pointer devices are left on the supporting side.

 To compare: Human eye can't distinguish between more than a handful of colors and picking colors for all the objects is not straightforward.
 But differential brightness on a dynamic screen is plain and simple.
 Complex figures only get more benefit out of the method.
 There is no frivolous animation or interactivity to prepare.
-And, last but not least, it helps people read together.
+And, last but not least, it helps people read together or again.

 As for ancient geometrical analysis and modern algebra, even apart from the fact that they deal only in highly abstract matters that seem to have no practical application, the former is so closely tied to the consideration of figures that it is unable to exercise the intellect without greatly tiring the imagination, while in the latter case one is so much a slave to certain rules and symbols that it has been turned into a confused and obscure art that bewilders the mind instead of being a form of knowledge that cultivates it.